FinchMF/poli_mail/README.md

     python poli_mail.py

 In your terminal you will be prompted with a series of questions.
-If you do not want to answer th questions, you can put N/A; but understand how your answers are input into the email.
+If you do not want to answer the questions, you can put N/A; but understand how your answers are input into the email.

 If you wish to email the council memebers, it is important to legitmize your plea by making yourself transparent.